raos-projects/wordle-analysis/README.md

 Limitations of this work include non-random sampling of Wordle games from a single friend group.
 Only a minority of games had complete skill, luck, and guess scores, which invites selection bias.
-Clustering of skill scores between 80 and 99 in our dataset reduces the ability to make inferences about the contribution of low skill scores to the number of guesses needed to solve Wordle.
-However, the
+Clustering of skill scores between 70 and 99 in our dataset reduces the ability to make inferences about the contribution of low skill scores to the number of guesses needed to solve Wordle.
+However, the apparent stratification of luck by number of guesses strongly suggests the contribution of luck to solving the puzzle.

 The implications of this study reach beyond mere curiosity, offering insights into the nature of problem-solving under uncertainty.
 In games